Richieace22/bustracker/README.md

 # Real-Time Bus Stop Exercise
 In the Real-Time Bus exercise we had to gather data from buses in Boston using a URL from MBTA.
-Once we acquired the coordination information we then chose one bus to add to a map with our access token on MapBox.
+Once we acquired the coordinate information we then chose one bus to add to a map with our access token on MapBox.
 I added multiple bus routes to track at the same time.

 ## How To Use:
 Download repo zip or clone repo.
 Open index.html in broswer.